accrescent/accrescent/README.md

 - No remote APK signing
 - Meaningful quality control for submitted apps

 ...and more.
-See [the website] for details.
+See the [features page] on the website for details.

 Accrescent currently runs on Android 12 and up.